Skip to content Skip to sidebar Skip to footer

 Bad dopamine refers to dopamine that is produced artificially or through unhealthy means.
 For example, consuming large amounts of sugar or junk food can lead to a temporary surge in dopamine levels, but this dopamine is not sustainable and can ultimately lead to a crash in mood and energy levels.
 Similarly, drugs such as cocaine and amphetamines can lead to a surge in dopamine levels, but these substances can also have harmful and addictive effects on the brain.

 Another example of Bad dopamine sources is the excessive use of social media and other forms of digital technology.
-Studies have shown that the constant stimulation of these platforms can lead to a temporary surge in dopamine levels, but this dopamine is not sustainable and can lead to addiction, anxiety, and depression over time.
+Studies have shown that the constant stimulation of these platforms can lead to a temporary surge in dopamine levels.
+However, this dopamine is not sustainable and can lead to addiction, anxiety, and depression over time.

 What is Good Dopamine?